Logic behind this page

 If you have propitiatory IP used in internal courses/resources then host that internally, however, be honest about how much you actually have that adds value by being bespoke and not open.
 Communicate this value in the way you curate resources, and foster communication around them.

 I do not believe in grouping people by generational or other categories, as everyone is different, however, the “67%…[of people who] agree that they can find a YouTube video on anything they want to learn” (see above link to Google piece) will only increase and internal learning should be making sure their companies are recognized as the experts by being the people learners find on the open-web.

 Many of your people may not think there is much value in an open-first approach.
 However, I would argue, that in a learning/knowledge-centric organization your people are your brand.
 The social media and public web profiles of your company and the individuals who make it up will create the perfect storm of branding and learning culture.
 If people are driven by a salary they should see business improve, if they are driven by prestige they should see conference presentations and the like increase, etc.

 The alternative motivation would be to argue that if you do not do this you will not survive.
 Higher Education institutions, for example, need to think how technology enables cross-institutional working to break silos.

 The professional learning iceberg is a nice way to articulate if people are really acting in a way to develop deep technical expertise.
 Where people are in terms of the deepness of their development will obviously be very personal.
 Therefore, we need to stop a lack of engagement with career development by avoiding numbing our colleagues’ senses with locked-down and non-personalized resources.

 (Pre)assessment has its part to play

-One way to better personalize learning is to make better use of assessment, especially short form assessments that can help keep people up-to-speed with a topic as well as assessing what development activities they may actually need.
-Filtered are an example of a company that has taken this on with tailored learning experiences via initial assessments of understanding.
+One way to better personalize learning is to make better use of assessment, especially short form assessments, that can help keep people up-to-speed with a topic as well as assessing what development activities they may actually need.
+Filtered is an example of a company that has taken this on with tailored learning experiences via initial assessments of understanding.